sombrelux/hello-world/README.md

 # hello-world
 Hi, Human beings!
-I am Saxougoener from Saxougoen Star,which is 300 light years away from Earth.
+I am Saxougoener from Saxougoen, which is 300 light years away from Earth.